 Along with that, I wouldn’t hesitate to email any of the developers of Urho3D to see if they can remedy a problem or help you with a roadblock in your project.

 The logical place for you to start once you have your bearings is the ‘First Project’ article.
-It’ll tell you how to control cameras, lights, shadow, and other aspects of a new game.
+It’ll tell you how to control cameras, lights, shadows, and other aspects of a new game.

 Another forum, Dark Dove specifically deals with game engines, namely a lengthy and detailed board on Urho3D.
 A tip-off from a Reddit user, I found Dark Dove’s topic called ‘Urho Flow Part 1’.
 In this post, the forum user and admin BlueMagnificent totally floors me with the insane amount of detail he provides users.
 He also drops this important bit of info about the engine’s functionality: